-A team of small investigative journalists from the desk “Mali Dnevnik” became interested in the exhibition of photographs “Natura 2000 in the frame” on Kalemegdan.
+A team of small investigative journalists from the desk of “Mali Dnevnik” became interested in the exhibition of photographs “Natura 2000 in the frame” on Kalemegdan.
 Driven by the desire to find out how it came about that fantastic photos of natural beauties throughout Serbia can be found in Belgrade’s centre, they set out to personally get answers to everything that interested them.
-As real little professionals, they talked to Marija Ristic, biologist and member of the project “EU for Natura 2000 in Serbia” and Violeta Milutinovic, one of the awarded authors.
+As real little professionals, they talked to Marija Ristić, biologist and member of the Project Team of the “EU for Natura 2000 in Serbia” and Violeta Milutinović, one of the awarded authors.

 Little journalists were interested in what photographer’s eyes of catch and how the photo that won the second prize was created.